 The handwritten self-assessment, which can take less than 15 minutes to complete, is a reliable tool for evaluating cognitive abilities.

-Findings confirming the validity of the tool are reported in the current issue of the Journal of Neuropsychiatry and Clinical Neurosciences, as well as in the journal Alzheimer Disease and Associated Disorders.
+Findings confirming the validity of the tool are reported in the Journal of Neuropsychiatry and Clinical Neurosciences, as well as in the journal Alzheimer Disease and Associated Disorders.

-These studies gave such strong verification of the SAGE test that the former study's publication sent the test viral on January 14, 2014.
+These studies gave such strong verification of the SAGE test that the former study's publication sent the test viral upon its release.
 That day's sudden surge in demand for the SAGE test was so huge that it crashed the computer servers at Ohio State University.

 Dr. Douglas Scharre, a neurologist at the Ohio State University Medical Center, developed the Self-Administered Gerocognitive Examination (SAGE) to help identify individuals with mild thinking and memory impairments at an early stage.
 The research shows four out of five people (80 percent) with mild thinking and memory (cognitive) issues will be detected by this test, and 95% of people who are normal thinking will have normal SAGE scores.